 With a class-leading Mercedes power unit, a sound chassis and a strong driver line-up of Felipe Massa and Valtteri Bottas, Williams began a return to their former glory.
 Though they failed to win a race in 2014, the team provided a real challenge to pacesetters Mercedes.
 Although Ferrari then out paced them in 2015, Williams finished third in the constructors’ championship for the second consecutive season following podium appearances at four of the 19 races, half of what the team achieved in 2014.

-Massa, who narrowly missed out on the drivers’ title in 2008, joined the team with plenty of experience and after several tough seasons in the shadow of Fernando Alonso at Ferrari, the Brazilian showed he had lost none of his pace.
-He dovetailed well with Valtteri Bottas of Finland, whose natural pace was hidden for much of 2013 by a Williams car which failed to match expectations.
+Massa, who narrowly missed out on the drivers’ title in 2008, joined the team with plenty of experience in 2014 and after several tough seasons in the shadow of Fernando Alonso at Ferrari, the Brazilian showed he had lost none of his pace.
+He dovetailed well with Bottas of Finland, whose natural pace was hidden for much of his first year in F1 in 2013 by a Williams car, which failed to match expectations.